SanaChinaliyeva/redgadget.github.io/_posts/2014-10-09-How-to-make-your-Moto-G-fly.md

 published: true
 ---

 Installing a custom ROM on your Moto G could be a tedious process.
 But there is an easier solution for this!
-You can have all those features of a custom ROM in your stock ROM without any hassle ( a little hassle).
+You can have all those features of a <b>custom ROM</b> in your <b>stock ROM</b> without any hassle ( a little hassle) by installing <b>Xposed Framework</b>.

 ##Steps in brief
 > Our main goal is to install Xposed Framework on your device.
 [What is Xposed Framework?](http://www.xda-developers.com/android/android-basics-101-understanding-xposed-framework-xda-developer-tv/)